 Tips for seasoning pine

-If your wood has been thoroughly dried, then it is seasoned.
-Burning unseasoned pine is not a good idea unless you’re desperate.
-The high sap levels will produce plumes of eye-stinging smoke and the wood will burn way too fast.
+Seasoned wood has been thoroughly dried.
+Burning green pine is not a good idea unless you’re desperate.
+The high sap levels will produce plumes of eye-stinging smoke, and the wood will burn too fast.

 There are ways to speed up the seasoning process.
-Living in a state like Texas is a good starting point as the hot, dry climate is ideal for seasoning.
+Living in a hot, dry state is a good starting point, as the climate is ideal for seasoning.
 If you don’t have weather on your side, follow these tips to speed up the process.

 • Stack in the right place: accelerate drying time by positioning the face of the stack towards the wind and avoiding shady areas.

-• Split the firewood: by splitting the logs, you increase the surface area that gets exposed to sunshine and wind.
+• Split the firewood: splitting the logs increases the surface area exposed to sunshine and wind.

 • Elevate the wood: lay the wood on some planks or pallets to allow airflow under the wood.